syncfusion-content/maui-docs/MAUI/Scheduler/reminders.md

 The [ReminderMapping] provides the mapping information about the [SchedulerReminder] properties to the [DataItem] object. `ReminderMapping` has the following properties.

-* [TimeBeforeStart]: Maps the property name of a custom class, which is equivalent for the [SchedulerReminder.ReminderTimeInterval.]
+* [TimeBeforeStart]: Maps the property name of a custom class, which is equivalent for the [SchedulerReminder.TimeBeforeStart.]

 * [IsDismissed]: Maps the property name of a custom class, which is equivalent for the [SchedulerReminder.IsDismissed.]